 Heroin Laws in Iowa – Visit the official website of the Iowa Legislature to gain access to the current Iowa Code.
 Access the site to read up on the different drug schedules, crimes related to prescription drugs, the penalties for possessing or selling heroin, and other information.

 Des Moines Lawyer for Heroin Defense in Iowa

-A conviction for the possession, sale, or manufacture of heroin could uproot your life and dreams.
-That is why it’s imperative you seek a criminal defense attorney if you’ve been charged with a heroin or any drug crime.
+A conviction for the possession, sale or manufacture of heroin could uproot your life and dreams.
+That is why you must seek a criminal defense attorney if you’ve been charged with a heroin or any drug crime.
 For experienced and trusted legal representation, call McCarthy & Hamrock, P.C..

 Get in touch with McCarthy & Hamrock, P.C. by calling (515) 279-9700.
 McCarthy & Hamrock, P.C. accepts clients throughout the greater Dallas County and Polk County area.